keepthrifty/keepthrifty.github.io/_posts/2016-08-12-fifteen-lessons-first-seven-jobs.md

 Polish splashed on the structure and wouldn't come off as it dried in the grooves of the brick; kids would work for a couple days and then bail, realizing how hard the job was on their hands and arms.

-{% assign tweet-text = "Not every employee is going to feel the same responsibility you do to get a job done right" %}
+> Lesson 6: {% include tweet-link.html tweet-text="Not every employee is going to feel the same responsibility you do to get a job done right" %}

-> Lesson 6: {% include tweet-link.html %}

 By the end of the summer, we still had about a third of the job to do and I needed to head back to school.